8 mins read

 • Unsolicited advice

 • Comments on what they could be doing to improve their fertility situation.
-Trust that THEY are the expert on their fertility situation.

 • Anecdotes on how 'so and so' got pregnant after doing XYZ.